 - To apply for federal student loans, scholarships and grants, complete the Free Application for Federal Student Aid (FAFSA) application early.

 Students applying for the family nurse practitioner program should complete an application at NursingCAS and meet selection criteria.
-Following that process, a select pool of qualified applicants are invited to apply through the UC Davis Graduate Studies application and visit campus.
+Following that process, a select pool of qualified applicants are invited to apply through the UC Davis Graduate Studies application.

 An application and materials must have a "complete" (all materials received and pending verification) or ”verified” application status by the deadline.
 It is the applicants’ responsibility to monitor the status of their applications and application materials on a regular basis.
 NursingCAS does NOT notify applicants if applications are incomplete or documents are missing.